Today is Reformation Sunday, the day before Reformation day. Unfortunately, Reformation Day is more known for being Halloween.

 “By this is love perfected with us, so that we may have confidence for the day of judgment, because as he is so also are we in this world.
 There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.”

 Since Jesus has taken our punishment, we no longer have anything to fear.
-This is the reason why the author of Hebrews makes the bold claim that we are allowed (and commanded) to have “confidence to enter the holy places by the blood of Jesus” (Hebrews 10:19).
+For this reason the author of Hebrews makes the bold claim that we are allowed (and commanded) to have “confidence to enter the holy places by the blood of Jesus” (Hebrews 10:19).
 We are to “draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience…” (Hebrews 10:22).

 But may we make no mistake about it.
 Outside of Christ, the majesty, glory, and holiness of God are dreadful things because of sin.
 And there will be a day when Jesus makes all enemies a footstool at His feet (Hebrews 10: 13).